cliffeh/popt-redist/README.md

 `autogen.sh` is provided for convenience in case you need to re-generate the configure script.
 This should only be necessary if you're mucking about with autotools internals - e.g., modifying `configure.ac` or `Makefile.am`.

+## Caveats
+While this comes with the trappings of autotools - a `configure` script and so forth - they only seem to work "standalone". i.e., I have yet to figure out the "secret sauce" for getting it to actually build as a subdirectory/subproject of an autotools project.

 ## Motivations
 [popt](https://github.com/rpm-software-management/popt) is an excellent argument parsing library - full-featured, battle-hardened (it's been around for decades now), etc. It is also widely-available at this point..._but_: